 Start with key fields, add later

 A Discovery with three or four columns gives you cleaner output than one with twenty.
-Once you trust the basics, add columns.
-Adding a column re-runs only that column.
+Once you trust the basics, add columns — adding one extracts only that column and leaves the rest of the table alone.

 Verify the cells that matter